 The cup of thick cream makes these coconut creams rich tasting.

 2 eggs, 1 cup sugar, 1 cup thick cream, 1/2 cup shredded coconut, 3-1/2 cups flour, 3 teaspoons baking powder, 1 teaspoon salt.

 Beat eggs until light, add sugar gradually, coconut, cream, and flour mixed and sifted with baking powder and salt.
 Chill, toss on a floured board, pat, and roll one-half inch thick.
 Sprinkle with coconut, roll one-fourth inch thick, and shape with a small round cutter, first dipped in flour.
 Bake on a buttered sheet [in a moderate oven].

 Coconut meat prepared from scratch tastes so much better than the shredded store-bought coconut, and you get to drink the ambrosial coconut water too.
-A short video and easy instructions reveal the secret of how to open coconut shells almost instantly.
+A short video and easy instructions reveal the secret of opening coconut shells almost instantly.